calaldees/barcampCanterbury/sponsorship.md

 BarCamps are memorable events that are heavily reported and shared by the attendees via social media.
 Previous events can be seen on Twitter [@barcampcant](https://twitter.com/barcampcant) [#bccant](https://twitter.com/search?q=%23bccant).
 Read more about BarCamp Canterbury at [barcampcanterbury.com](https://barcampcanterbury.com/).
 The event hosts about 100 attendees.

+Even if you are unable to contribute financially, providing freebies or prizes would always be appreciated by attendees.

+Talking at our event about interesting topics that may relate to your business/area are always valued.

-Sponsors help us provide:
+Sponsors would help us:
-* Refreshments - Lunch and Snacks (to keep attendees focused on the content and build a community)
+* Provide Refreshments - Lunch and Snacks (to keep attendees focused on the content and build a community)
     * Lunch £180 (Pizzas for 100 people)
-    * Snacks (Water and Fruit) £30
+    * Snacks (Water and Fruit) £60

-Even if you are unable to contribute financially, providing freebies or prizes would always be appreciated by attendees.

 We would be able to provide your company with:
 * Your logo displayed in the [sponsors section](http://barcampcanterbury.com/#sponsors) of our Website